StewieCho/test/q.md

 network part - 192.168.1
 device part - 1
 ```

-if you wanna devide that into two network, set the subnet mask to 255.255.255.128 etc. Network A do not connect to network B unless there is router.

-**router connects different subnet**
+Network A do not connect to network B unless there is router. **router connects different subnet**

 ### ICMP (internet control message protocol)
 ICMP is one of the main protocol of Internet Protocol suite.
 It is used by network devices, like router, to send error messages indicating, for example, that a requested service is not available or that a host or router could not be reached.